Vyral/base-template/_posts/2018-05-01-prepare-your-house-for-this-years-snowmelt.md

 ---
 layout: post
 title: Prepare Your House for This Year’s Snowmelt
-date: 2018-05-01 18:12:41
+date: 2018-05-01 18:12:00
 tags:
   - Expert Advice
-excerpt: >-
-  The snowmelt season has officially begun.
-Prepare yourself by checking these 6 things to keep your house safe.
+excerpt: "Spring is officially here.
+Protect yourself from future snowmelt issues\_by checking these six things to keep your house safe."
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Dar+Walden/Alaska+Real+Estate+%257C+Dar+Walden-+Prepare+your+home+for+snowmelt+now.mp4
 pullquote: Bad shingles can cause leaks to form and can wreak havoc come next winter.